Understanding Intermodal Accessorial Charges: What They Mean for Smart Shipping in 2025

 Ultimately, each carrier is different, and it’s important to research each carrier’s policies before shipping intermodally.
 You can ensure that you are aware of any additional fees that may apply to your shipment.

-There are many different accessorial fees, and each case is specific.
+There are many different intermodal accessorial charges, and each case is specific.
 We have listed for you the most common ones for intermodal transportation:

 Demurrage charges